installations

 (2002, Spain/US, 87:00)

-Multiple Portraits Trilogy
+Multiple Portraits

 Art in New York

 “282 Broadway (2000, Spain/US) is a mixed-media exhibition that unfolds across six distinct spaces within 282 Broadway in Brooklyn, New York.
-The installation juxtaposes found objects —such as fishing nets, dry fish, and vintage toys— with handcrafted elements like glass, wood, and metal, creating a dialogue between the everyday and the artistic.
-Selected pieces include "Chinese Flying Boy," a life-sized sculpture by visual artist Lisa Rubin, surrounded by fish traces and illuminated by articulated flashlights; "OctoFighter," a creature with tentacles resembling an octopus, made from a rare metallic stand for construction; and "Lulu's Hallway," featuring a metallic body of a female threatened by a saw.
+The set of installations juxtaposes found objects —such as fishing nets, dry fish, and vintage toys— with handcrafted elements like glass, wood, and metal, creating a dialogue between the everyday and the artistic.

-Each work invites viewers to engage with themes of identity and culture, offering a rich tapestry of visual narratives.
-The project transforms an iconic New York space into a living memoryscape.
-The installation breathes life into an apartment with windows to the subway level —layering traces of past and present.
-Visuals, light, and sound help to turn the space itself into an active participant in an expected urban artwork.”
+Selected pieces include Chinese Flying Boy, a life-sized sculpture by visual artist Lisa Rubin, surrounded by fish traces and illuminated by articulated flashlights; OctoFighter, a creature with tentacles resembling an octopus, made from a rare metallic stand for construction; and Lulu's Hallway, featuring a metallic body of a female threatened by a saw.
+Each work invites to engage with visual narratives.
+The project transforms an iconic New York space into a living memoryscape —breathing life into traces of past and present.
+Visuals, light, and sound help to turn the space itself into an active participant in unusual urban artwork.”

 Myth in Transmedia